Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 The next thing to investigate was that a renamed binary was utilized to execute a Powershell Script remotely, aimed at disabling Windows Defender.
 If this had been a remote command, some field in ELK would've captured that hint.

 Plus, earlier in the lab, in Section 2c of DLL Side Loading, we witnessed how a legitimate Windows binary was copied and renamed into something else.
 Specifically, `RtkBtManServ.exe`.
-Apart from witnessing that event, that was not seen again, but the timestamp of that log, is 25 June 2024, 08:26:39.
+Apart from witnessing that event, which was not seen again, the timestamp of that log is 25 June 2024, 08:26:39.

 We know that this binary is sitting inside the Temp folder inside PC-01, and has been kept like so.